aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/autofit-setting-to-tables/_index.md

 ---
 title: Autofit Setting to Tables
-description: "Aspose.Words for .NET allows to convert Word document to TIFF.
-NPOI does not provide an opportunity to work with formats other than Word."
+description: "Aspose.Words for .NET allows to autofit settings to tables.
+NPOI does not provide an opportunity to autofit settings to tables."
 type: docs
 weight: 100
 url: /net/autofit-setting-to-tables/